aws-samples/cqrs-on-aws/cqrs-with-sqs/README.md

 page.
 To install the AWS CDK CLI, please follow the instructions in the [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) page.
 And finally, to install the Python programming language, please follow the instructions at the [Python Downloads Page](https://www.python.org/downloads).

-To have the infrastructure deployed in your AWS account by deploying it through your local machine, please make sure all prerequisites are executed.
+To have the infrastructure deployed in your AWS account by deploying it from your local machine, please make sure all prerequisites are executed.
 After that, please follow the steps bellow.

 1. Clone this Git repository to your local machine.